ilshad/combo/README.md

 - multiple tangled relations between UI widgets
 - need for DSL-as-data (maybe, generate DSL for UI from another high-level DSL).

-It is possible to write entire applications with Combo.
-For example, [Demo](http://ilshad.com/combo) includes simple Spreadsheet and Presentation apps.
+It is intended to be used within Om-based application along with other Om components, but also, it is possible to develop apps entirely with Combo.

 ## Main concepts